mamadpierre/Nonlinear_Optimization_Algorithms/README.md

 # Nonlinear_Optimization_Algorithms
-A MATLAB Package for Nonlinear Optimization Algorithm This package contains basic MATLAB implementations of:
+A MATLAB Package for Nonlinear Optimization Algorithms This package contains basic MATLAB implementations of:
 1) Steepest Descent algorithm with backtracking
 2) Steepest Descent algorithm with Wolf-condition